MaterializeInc/tb/README.md

 psql> ALTER TABLE table REPLICA IDENTITY FULL;
 ```

+The `alter-replica-identity.sh` script in the root of this repo will alter every
+table in a DB you specify to have `FULL` replica identity.

 ## MySQL requirements.

 You should be running MySQL with row-level binary logging.
 This means your